County Ground (Leyland): Facilities

 The stadium has a 500-seater covered stand with "LFA" imprinted in white lettering on the seats.
 The offices of the Lancashire FA are located at the ground which also has six corporate rooms.
-There is also an all-weather pitch, which is used for hockey matches as well as football.
+There is also one full size artificial 3G sports pitch and a smaller 7v7 3G sports pitch that are used for training and community use, these artificial sports pitches are maintained by Global Maintenance Ltd and Lancashire FA Grounds Team that are also based on site.